Biochar Immersion: Red Dot Ranch, Pescadero

 Biochar

-Red Dot Ranch is converting excess biomass into biochar using community-scale systems, turning fire risk into a soil-building resource informed by TEK with advisors like the Ramaytush.
+Red Dot Ranch is converting excess biomass into biochar using community-scale systems, turning fire risk into a soil-building resource informed by TEK with advisors such as the Ramaytush.
 They will field-test single-source and blended biochar feedstocks from typical on-site biomass to build missing data for region-specific, replicable soil recipes using eucalyptus, Douglas fir, and coyote bush.

 Land OS